 Include Files

-.
-This page describes how to go further, describing how to integrate with the Visual Studio alternative, and how to deal with generated imports.
+The manual describes how do do simple integration with gcc -M. This page describes how to go further, describing how to integrate with the Visual Studio alternative, and how to deal with generated imports.

-files is probably the most brutal, so we focus on it first.
+The C pattern of #include files is probably the most brutal, so we focus on it first.

 This pattern also generalising to linking, for example with Haskell.